ops-tools/ops-docker/README.md

 ### Configuration file

 A configuration file is a plain bash source include.
-Variables could be split to *Base settings*, *Docker control settings* and *Hooks* functions.
+Variables can be split to *Base settings*, *Docker control settings* and *Hooks* functions.

 #### Base settings